clastix/kamaji/docs/content/guides/console.md

 ![Console Tenant Control Plane View](../images/console-tcp-view.png)

 ### Working with Datastore

 From the menu bar on the left, clicking on the Datastores item, you can access the list of provisioned Datastores.
-It shows a summary about datastores, including name and the used driver, i.e. etcd, mysql, and postgresql.
+It shows a summary about datastores, including name and the used driver, i.e. `etcd`, `MySQL`, `PostgreSQL`, and `NATS`.

 ![Console Datastore List](../images/console-ds-list.png)